-The full impact on the pension fund assets as a result of the Covid-19 pandemic remains unknown, this includes any potential impact on projected investment returns.
-The Pensions Authority that administers the Council's Pension Fund has directly held properties within the pension fund.
-The valuation specialists for these properties attached a 'material valuation uncertainty' in the accounts for 2019/20, for this year ending 31 March 2021 the valuers consider the additional uncertainty arising from the pandemic has reduced sufficiently that their valuation report is no longer subject to a material uncertainty clause.
+The long-term impact on the pension fund assets as a result of the Covid-19 pandemic and the ongoing conflict in Ukraine remains unknown, this includes any potential impact on projected investment returns.

+The South Yorkshire Pensions Authority that administers the Council's Pension Fund holds a variety of assets within the Fund including directly held properties.
+As a consequence of the Covid-19 pandemic, the valuation specialists for these properties attached a 'material valuation uncertainty' in the accounts for 2019/20, for this year ending 31 March 2022 the valuers consider the additional uncertainty arising from the pandemic has reduced sufficiently that their valuation report is no longer subject to a material uncertainty clause.
 This is also disclosed in the Pensions Authority's financial statements for the year ended 31 March 2021.
 Rotherham Metropolitan Borough Council's share of these property assets is considered material to the Council's financial statements.
-The Council's share of these assets has been included in the pension asset valuation reported in the Council's financial statements as at 31 March 2021.
+The Council's share of these assets has been included in the pension asset valuation reported in the Council's financial statements as at 31 March 2022.